VictorySpecificationII/homelab-k8s-ha-cluster_components-etcd/README.md

 # homelab-k8s-ha-cluster_components-etcd
 Playbook that deploys a HTTPS, TLS enabled etcd cluster with self-signed certificates.

+Developed for use with Ubuntu 22.
+Modify accordingly for other operating systems.

 # Deployment

  - Name your hosts in the hosts file with the same names you used in your Terraform files.